astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 ## Azure Cosmos DB for MongoDB

+**Azure Cosmos DB for MongoDB** enables developers to use MongoDB client libraries and code to work with data in Azure Cosmos DB.

 MongoDB is a popular open source database in which **data is stored in Binary JSON (BSON) format**.
-Azure Cosmos DB for MongoDB enables developers to use MongoDB client libraries and code to work with data in Azure Cosmos DB.

 MongoDB Query Language (MQL) uses **a compact object-oriented syntax** in which developers use objects to call methods.